PierreBeucher/novops/docs/src/examples/ansible.md

 # Ansible

-Ansible uses inventories to manage multi-environment setup and connect to target via SSH.

-Leverage Novops and [Ansible built-in variables](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#environment-variables) to define per-environment configuration.
+A typical Ansible workflow requires developers and CI to provide per environment:

+- Ansible inventory
+- Private SSH key to connect on target hosts
+- Ansible Vault password

+Instead of duplicating configs and spreading secrets on CI and your local environment, you can use Novops and [Ansible built-in variables](https://docs.ansible.com/ansible/latest/reference_appendices/config.html#environment-variables).

-Your workflow will then look like
+Your workflow will then look like:

 ```sh
 novops load -s .envrc && source .envrc